Minimally invasive hip replacement surgery in Leamington Spa

 At Nuffield Health Warwickshire Hospital, we pride ourselves on giving the highest standards of treatment and care.
-Our hospital is the only private hospital in the UK to offer minimally invasive hip replacement surgery.

 Our dedicated hip replacement specialists, Mr Michael Cronin, Mr Dandachli and Mr Faisal, will be with you throughout your journey, from your initial consultation through to your recovery and aftercare.
 We also have an on-site physiotherapy centre where an expert physiotherapist will be able to support you during your post-surgery rehabilitation.
 As part of your treatment package, you may also have access to our Recovery Plus Programme at Nuffield Health Warwick Fitness & Wellbeing Gym.

 How to book a consultation at Nuffield Health Warwickshire Hospital

 If you are suffering from prolonged hip pain and want to discuss your treatment options with an expert, we strongly reccomend booking an initial consultation with the consultant of your choice.
 To book, please call our hospital enquiry team on 0300 131 1400.

 Please let the enquiry handler know if you have had any recent X-rays or scans when booking your consultation, as there will be additional charges for any diagnostic imaging needed.